aroberge/reeborg/docs/en/comparison.rst

 In what follows, I make some quick "first-impressions" comparisons between Reeborg's World and other *Karel the robot*-inspired implementations.
+I only mention those that require the student to write code.
 Please feel free to contact me to correct any misrepresentation I may have made of the other "Karel the robot" implementations.